Custom product packaging can be a daunting task.

 Custom Packaging #1: Boxes

 Boxes can be customized depending on your requirements.
 They can be colorful, can be printed on with different inks, and can even be made from different materials.
-But boxes are expansive than mailer packaging.
+But boxes are expensive than mailer packaging.

 When to use boxes